-Voyager II is an ongoing body of work informed by the psychological, the surreal, and the quotidian.
-Constructed as portraits, still-life photographs, and landscapes; I aim to use the medium as a form of documentary abstraction of daily life while traversing themes of documentary fiction, fantasy, and memory.
+Voyager II is an ongoing body of work informed by the psychological, the surreal, and the everyday.
+Constructed as portraits, still-life photographs, and landscapes, I aim to use the medium as a form of documentary abstraction of daily life while traversing themes of science fiction, fantasy, and memory.

-I began picture-making in D.C., Maryland, and Virginia area in early 2010 and set out to create an ongoing photographic practice dedicated both to the people and land upon returning to the area.
-My relationship with this area is layered; raised in Maryland and educated in Virginia, with both friends and family dispersed throughout the area, I set out to create long-form bodies of work informed and aestheticized through themes of documentary fiction.
-The picture-making practice sequences a range of photographs made from 2019 to the present and aims to build itself into a series of books, installations, and written essays.
+I started picture-making in D.C., Maryland, and Virginia area in early 2010 and upon returning to the area, wanted to create an ongoing photographic practice dedicated both to the people and land through a lens of documentary fiction and abstraction.
+My relationship to this area is layered; raised in Maryland and educated in Virginia, with both friends and family dispersed throughout the area, I set out to create long-form bodies of work informed and aestheticized through themes of photographic fiction.
+The picture-making practice combines portraits I've made of friends with whom I still have deep relationships in the area, still life photographs, landscapes, and aims to build itself into a series of books, installations, and written essays.
 The Voyager II framework is structured to be long-form and in a serial format.

 Dark Light